aaronkollasch/jupyter-o2/README.rst

     jupyter-o2 --generate-config

-Follow the path to ``jupyter-o2.cfg`` and edit according to its instructions, particularly the ``DEFAULT_USER``, ``MODULE_LOAD_CALL``, and ``SOURCE_JUPYTER_CALL`` fields.
+Follow the printed path to ``jupyter-o2.cfg`` and edit according to its instructions, particularly the ``DEFAULT_USER``, ``MODULE_LOAD_CALL``, and ``SOURCE_JUPYTER_CALL`` fields.

 For more info on setting up Jupyter and troubleshooting Jupyter-O2, see the `jupyter-o2 tips`_.